marbl/MetagenomeScope/STAMPS_tutorial.md

 ```

 Now everything's ready for us to install PyGraphviz, which is a Python library
-that lets programs like MetagenomeScope communicate with Graphviz.
+that lets Python programs like MetagenomeScope communicate with Graphviz.
 Run the following command to install PyGraphviz in your home directory:

 ```bash